Bye bye the 64S. Hello the 66i

 Inreach subscription costs.
 Once a year, about 50 euros.
 A per month subscription, (three different plans to choose from concerning the monthly subscription).
 The cheapest starting from around 20, 40 or 75 per month.
 The monthly plans can be suspended when not being needed.
 I use the 40€ one as you can send a tracking position every 10 minutes free of charge, so that my wife and a friend can always see where I am.

-In other words, if you use it twice a year for treks in two different months where you want the Inreach capability, the cost would be the yearly cost + monthly + monthly, so not the end of the world
+In other words, if you use it twice a year for treks in two different months where you want the Inreach capability, the cost would be the yearly subscription cost + monthly + monthly, so not the end of the world.

 You can use the 66i without the Inreach capability.
 But for peace of mind especially if you go out alone like me, I feel it’s worth it.
 I actually used on several occasions.
 Set up camp only to find no telephone network.
 Impossible to contact my wife.
-With the 66i just sent out pre-recorded SMS message to my wife to say, all okay.
-Wife happy… so me too… 🙂 and the SMS is free of charge as it’s covered by the monthly abonnement.
+With the 66i just sent out pre-recorded messages to my wife to say, ‘all okay, tent up‘.
+Wife happy… so me too… 🙂 and the chat/SMS is free of charge as it’s covered by the monthly abonnement.

-When subscribed to Inreach, not only ‘call’ for help but also sent SMS messages, and also tracking details, so that somebody, in my case my wife and a mate can ‘see’ where you are at all times, while out walking.
+When subscribed to Inreach, not only can you ‘call’ for help but also sent SMS messages, and also tracking details, so that somebody, in my case my wife and a friend can ‘see’ where you are at all times, while out walking.
 Very similar to LiveTrack on some Garmin watches like my Fenix 6x.

 Better than the 64s

-The battery life was far better, last year, I had to charge it every night, this year I could have managed two days or three so that’s a big improvement.
+The battery life was far better.
+Last year with the 64s, I had to charge it every night, this year I could have managed two even three days so that’s a big improvement.
 After many times using it.
 I have found that I use between 25 and 30% of the battery per day.
-This is following a GPX trace on it so looking at it quite often, also recording the trace and sending a ‘fix’ every 10 minutes.
+This is following a GPX trace on it so looking at it quite often, also recording the trace and sending a ‘fix’ every 10 minutes, all that for sometimes up to ten hours of usage.

 GPX files, yes you can

-You can upload, which I do very often, GPX traces to the 66i, so that you can follow them while out walking.
+Garmin GPSMAP 66i – I like it : You can upload, which I do very often, GPX traces to the 66i, so that you can follow them while out walking.
 Since 2020 I no longer use Basecamp as I’m now running Linux instead of Windows, (Garmin programs like BaseCamp on Linux are a no no) .
 I now use a program called QMapShack.
 This works just fine with the 66i.
-I create, read, modify a GPX track on the computer with QMapShack them upload to the 66i.
+I create, read, modify a GPX track on the computer with QMapShack them upload it to the 66i.
 Later when I’ve finished my walk which I’ve recorded on the 66i I then upload this to QMapShack.
 So not only can you upload a GPX file to the 66i, you can also record the walk and upload it to the computer.
-It woks both ways.
+It works both ways.

 Installing free maps